 It is free to enroll in the CHP+ Prenatal Care Program and you do not have co-pays.
 All pregnancy care is free, including prenatal care, labor and delivery, and visits after you deliver.

 If you are found eligible, your coverage will last for at least 60 days after your pregnancy ends.
 Coverage will end 60 days after the last day of the month when your pregnancy ended.
 For example, if you give birth on June 26th, your coverage will last until August 30th.

 Once CHP+ is notified of your baby’s birth, your baby will be given CHP+ coverage for a full year from their date of birth.
 To enroll your newborn, call CHP+ Customer Service at (800) 359-1991.

 You may visit any of our prenatal providers.
 For medical care not related to your pregnancy, you may need to see a family health care provider.
-To find a CHP+ doctor or other provider see our Find a Doctor page.
+Find a CHP+ prenatal program doctor or other provider.

 If you are pregnant, you may qualify for a program called Presumptive Eligibility (PE).
 PE is a way for pregnant women to receive prenatal care right away without having to wait to see if you are eligible.
 To apply, you must visit a PE Site and they will do a quick review.
 If found eligible you will get enrolled for up to 60 days while you wait to see if you qualify.
 Find a PE Site in your area.

 Yes.
 Fill out one application.
 CHP+ will see if your children qualify for CHP+ and if you qualify for the CHP+ Prenatal Care Program.

-CHP+ works with Health Maintenance Organizations (HMOs) to provide medical care.
-Each HMO has their own network of doctors that your child can see on CHP+.
-The county you live in will determine which HMO your child enrolls with.
+CHP+ works with Managed Care Organizations (MCOs) to provide medical care.
+Each MCO has their own network of doctors that your child can see on CHP+.
+The county you live in will determine which MCO your child enrolls with.
 If more than one MCO is available in your county, you must select an MCO.